 \subsection{Preliminaries: Evolutionary Algorithms}

 Evolutionary algorithms are a class of population-based metaheuristic optimisation algorithms using mechanisms inspired by biological evolution like reproduction, genetics and natural selection.
-An initial~\textit{population}, which consists of $N$ \textit{individuals} (candidate solutions), is allowed to age with evolutionary cycles (\textit{$M$ generations}).
-The $N$ is so called the~\textit{population size}.
+An initial~\textit{population}, which consists of $N$ \textit{individuals} (candidate solutions), is allowed to age with~\textit{$M$} evolutionary~\textit{generations}.
+The $N$ is referred to the~\textit{population size}.
 The initial population can be either initialised randomly or seeded with a set of specific configurations.
-During each generation, individuals can be altered through operating~\textit{mutation} or \textit{crossover} (i.e., recombination with each other) upon their~\textit{chromosomes}.
-All individuals are evaluated using a~\textit{fitness} score at the end of each generation.
+During each generation, individuals can be modified through~\textit{mutation} or \textit{crossover} (i.e., recombination with each other) variations on their~\textit{chromosomes}.
+All individuals are evaluated using a~\textit{fitness} function at the end of each generation.
 Only the fittest individuals survive the selection process for the subsequent generation.
-Termination of the evolution process is triggered when specific criteria are met, e.g., sufficient quality of solution or maximum number of generations.
+Termination of the evolution process is triggered when specific criteria are met like sufficient quality of solutions or maximum number of generations.